webdevsalmann/fmaos-beta/CONTRIBUTING.md

 - Open a pull request against the main branch of the original repository.
 - Provide a clear description of the animation you added and any relevant details.

+### Submitting Pull Requests

+If you want to contribute code to FMAOS, please follow these steps:

+1. **Fork the Repository**: Fork the FMAOS repository to your GitHub account.
+2. **Create a Branch**: Create a new branch for your feature or bugfix (`git checkout -b feature/your-feature` or `git checkout -b bugfix/your-bugfix`).
+3. **Make Changes**: Make your changes in the new branch.
+4. **Commit Changes**: Commit your changes with a clear and descriptive commit message (`git commit -m "Add feature/fix bug"`)
+5. **Push to Branch**: Push your changes to your forked repository (`git push origin feature/your-feature` or `git push origin bugfix/your-bugfix`).
+6. **Create Pull Request**: Open a pull request against the `main` branch of the original repository.

 ### Code Style and Guidelines

 - Follow the existing code style and conventions.